coder-alpha/DesiTelly.bundle/README.md

 Acknowledgements
 ==============

-- Credits to [b-slick] (https://forums.plex.tv/index.php/topic/107492-req-indian-tv-shows/): for developing the original code
+- Credits to [b-slick](https://forums.plex.tv/index.php/topic/107492-req-indian-tv-shows/): for developing the original code
-- Credits to [mohit310] (https://github.com/mohit310/DesiTV.bundle) and [hussamnasir] (https://github.com/hussamnasir/DesiTV.bundle) for contributions.
+- Credits to [mohit310](https://github.com/mohit310/DesiTV.bundle) and [hussamnasir] (https://github.com/hussamnasir/DesiTV.bundle) for contributions.
 Check out their forks as well.
-- Thanks to [Twoure] (https://github.com/Twoure/) for developing the UnSupportedServices.bundle and help with split-part playback
+- Thanks to [Twoure](https://github.com/Twoure/) for developing the UnSupportedServices.bundle and help with split-part playback